 In addition to these technical and educational skills, a data scientist also requires a consolidated business acumen to locate and address the problems at hand.

-But if you worried about starting from scratch, there are alternative approaches to learning data science.
+But if you are worried about starting from scratch, there are alternative approaches to learning data science.
 For instance, you can always enroll in a crash course with good mentorship.
 If you can’t afford to invest time in school, then an online certificate program would open a number of professional opportunities for you.

 Research conducted recently on 1001 LinkedIn data scientist profiles unveiled that 43% of them have at least one online course in their CV.
 On average they have about 3 certificate programs on their resume too, even if they are from ivy league colleges.
 This can only indicate that there are no such restricted criteria to be a data scientist since part of this journey relies on a proactive approach and self-preparation.